LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Paradox.md

 If the Paradox Condition is allowed to lapse, the Abyss enters the mage’s Pattern.\
 While the Abyss is part of the mage’s Pattern, it appears in her Nimbus.
 Every spell she casts is tainted by the Abyss and gains a Paradox die even if she does not attempt to Reach as part of the spell.

-Conditions that resolve this way grant an Arcane Beat.
+Conditions that resolve this way grant an [[Arcane Beats|Arcane Beat]].
 At this point, the only way for the mage to remove the taint from her Pattern is to Scour it out, similar to Pattern Scouring for Mana.

 Removing a Paradox Condition in this manner deals a single point of lethal damage to the mage, but she does not gain Mana from the Scouring.